nwchemgit/nwchem-wiki/ECP.md

 For example, to use the Stuttgart/Köln ECP and SO-ECP for Hg  (ECP60MDF) in NWChem

 The highlighted section below is the SO part.
-The unhighlighted part is the ECP.
+The un-highlighted part is the ECP.

 !
 Q=20., MEFIT, MCDHF+Breit, Ref 37.
 ECP,Hg,60,5,4;